Götrik Frykman

 Götrik Wilhelm Adolf "Putte" Frykman (1 December 1891 – 7 April 1944) was a Swedish bandy player and football player who competed in the 1912 Summer Olympics.

-Frykman was part of the Djurgården side that won the Swedish football championship in 1912 and 1915.
+Frykman was born in Stockholm.
+He was part of the Djurgården side that won the Swedish football championship in 1912 and 1915.
 He also won the Swedish bandy championship in 1908 and 1912 with Djurgården.

 He was a member of the Swedish Olympic squad in 1912.
 He played as a midfielder in one match at the consolation tournament.